 Smallism rejects top-down economic understanding in exactly the same way, and for the same reasons, it rejects top-down government.
 Trying to run and maintain complex networks by using a single indicating number, such as GDP, is futile.
 There is simply too much going on underneath to be able to draw any reasonable conclusions.
 It is exactly the case of judging a car by its paintwork, or a book by its cover.

 Smallism moves from a tax based system to a subscription model.
 This means everybody pays the same, although the management of the ward can change a membership cost into a profit-making paradigm based on the use of local resources.

 Given that there are no tax requirements the spending power of everyone increases and this means employment becomes deregulated.
-In effect everyone becomes self employed.
-There is no reason to keep employment records as we move from an "we have 100 employees" model, to a "we have 1000 people we can call on to do a specific task" model.
+In effect everyone becomes self-employed.
+There is no reason to keep employment records as we move from a "we have 100 employees" model, to a "we have 1000 people we can call on to do a specific task" model.
 This makes the process of jobs and payments simple and flexible".

 Summary.
 The stock market system has become an oligarchy and should be decentralised.